Miami metropolitan area: Government

-The metropolitan area is governed by 3 counties.
-In total there are 107 municipalities or incorporated places in the metropolis.
-Each one of the municipalities has its own city, town or village government, although there is no distinction between the 3 names.
+The metropolitan area is governed by three counties.
+In total, there are 107 municipalities or incorporated places in the metropolis.
+Each municipality has its own city, town, or village government, although there is no distinction between the three names.
 Much of the land in the metropolis is unincorporated, which means it does not belong to any municipality, and therefore is governed directly by the county it is located in.